josdejong/mathjs/README.md

 - Supports chained operations.
 - Comes with a large set of built-in functions and constants.
 - Has no dependencies.
 Runs on any JavaScript engine.
+- Can be used as a command line application as well.
 - Is easily extensible.